 Whichever option you choose, it’s a good idea to use this currency converter to compare the rate you’re offered to the mid-market rate.
 This is the fairest exchange rate possible and any other rate lower will have extra fees buffered into it.

 You should also beware of companies that claim they don’t charge any fees or commissions.
 More often than not, you’ll find that they earn a profit by adding a markup to their exchange rate.
+Always compare exchange rates across a range of providers to save yourself the hassle.
+And the money.

 Most banks in New Zealand cash travellers’ cheques, provided you present them with suitable proof of ID (your passport should work fine).
 Banks in New Zealand typically open on weekdays between 9:00am and 4:30pm.